syhpoon/xyzcmd/doc/user/stdplugins.rst

 ``:core: plugins``
 ------------------
 *:core:* plugins provide, well, core functionality.
-As it was stated before, main part of |XYZ| functionality provided via plugins, thus keeping a base |XYZ| part lightweight, simple and clean.
+As it was stated before, main part of |XYZ| functionality provided in plugins, thus keeping a base |XYZ| part lightweight, simple and clean.

 Here is the list of standard *:core:* plugins: